Member Login

 After applying for the caddie program, the caddie master will send out notices regarding training sign-up along with information about the training, including dates, what to wear, etc.

-New candidates will be required to attend two 2-hour training sessions.
+New candidates will be required to attend six total hours of training around late March.
 Sessions will involve classroom work, on-the-job scenarios, and real-time walkthroughs.
 After each session, the caddie master will assess all candidates' abilities.
 Those who show the desire and willingness to be a good caddie will be invited back, those less than desirable will not advance.

 Any attitude issues warrant dismissal.